 Designing and launching your ecommerce store is a daunting task, but WebFX can guide you through every step of the process.
 Contact us today to speak with an expert and start selling from your custom online storefront.

 Selling on your own site requires an upfront investment, but for many SMBs, it’s the best long-term option.

 When creating your site, you’ll encounter several fees, including:

 On average, you can expect to pay $12,000 - $150,000 to design and launch a custom ecommerce site.
 You’ll also need to invest in routine maintenance, which can range from $35 - $5000 per month.

 Ultimately, the total cost of selling on your site depends on several factors.
 For a custom estimate, check out our website cost calculator.

 If you want to drive long-term results with your ecommerce store, we also recommend investing in an SEO strategy.

-WebFX offers ecommerce SEO services, starting at $1250 per month.
+WebFX offers ecommerce SEO services.
 In the last five years, we’ve generated over $1.5 billion in revenue for clients and driven more than 4.6 million leads for their businesses.